therealexpertai/nlapi-python/README.md

 # expert.ai Natural Language API client for Python

 Python client for the expert.ai Natural Language API adds Natural Language understanding capabilities to your Python apps.
-The client can use either the Cloud based [Natural Language API](https://docs.expert.ai/nlapi/latest/) or a local instance of [Edge NL API](https://docs.expert.ai/edgenlapi/latest/).
+The client can use either the Cloud based [Natural Language API](https://docs.expert.ai/nlapi/latest/) or [Studio Local Deployment Agent](https://docs.expert.ai/studio/latest/lda-api/).

 ## APIs capabilites

-Make reference to the [Natural Language API](https://docs.expert.ai/nlapi/latest/guide/) and [Edge NL API](https://docs.expert.ai/edgenlapi/latest/guide/) documentation to know more about the APIs capabilities.
+Make reference to the [Natural Language API](https://docs.expert.ai/nlapi/latest/guide/) and [Studio Local Deployment Agent](https://docs.expert.ai/studio/latest/lda-api/guide/) documentation to know more about the APIs capabilities.

 Here is a side-by-side comparison of the two APIs:

-Capability | Natural Language API | Edge NL API
+Capability | Natural Language API | Studio Local Deployment Agent
 --- | --- | ---
 Where does it run? | In the Cloud, shared by all users | On user's PC Document analysis: Deep linguistic analysis | YES | YES